-Opabinia regalis is an extinct stem group arthropod that lived during the Middle Cambrian period.
-Its unusual morphology includes a barbed proboscis, 5 stalked compound eyes, 15 imbricating biramous lobes that run the length of a segmented body which terminates in a fan-like tail.
+Opabinia regalis is an extinct stem-group arthropod from the Cambrian Explosion, dating to the Middle Cambrian (~505 million years ago).
+It is distinguished by its unusual morphology, including a barbed proboscis, five stalked compound eyes, and fifteen imbricating biramous lobes running along a segmented body that terminates in a fan-shaped tail.

 It is tempting to regard Opabinia and other long extinct creatures of the period as failed evolutionary "experiments".
 However, species tend to be abundant and stable until disrupted by such things as environmental change or predation.
 Species extinction tends to be brought about by external forces rather than any inherent "design" fault.